alburezg/rsocsim_workshop_paa/README.md

     ## [1] 1

-You should see a long output in the console, at the end of which there is a population pyramid and the message “Socsim done”.
-Ignore the wo warning messages (they are expected).
+You should see a long output in the console, at the end of which is the message “Socsim done”.
+Ignore the two warning messages (‘can’t open transition history file.
+Hope that’s OK’).
+They are expected.

 For more details on the package, the SOCSIM simulator, its history and applications, see `rsocsim`’s website: